Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 #### Response

 Improving the organization is something I've been meaning to do -- definitely going to get that done soon!

+### Seth's comments

+1. I am incredibly impressed by your project!
+Fantastic job at incorporating your python skills in separate script files, to keep your notebooks from getting cluttered.
+Your visualizations (particularly your place of consonant graph showing significant changes from the mean) were incredibly informative.

+2. Your repo was had such a wealth of information, so having your scripts/notebooks in different subfolders would be better for an outside party to navigate

+3. I learned a lot about vowel change.
+For example, palatal consonants raise the height of nearby vowels regardless of their position.